 No Mandatory Sports Program.
 We invest our resources solely in our mission of offering excellent, college-preparatory, engaging academic programs for our K-12 students, and this type of program would require time, money, and staff that could be devoted elsewhere.
 (Excellent area sports programs are available – ask us if you need assistance finding one!)

 Collaborative Environment.
 We recognize parental authority in the child’s life and, upon request, can make exceptions and modifications according to life circumstances and absences.
 Though permitted, these will be carefully and thoughtfully managed in collaboration with the teacher.

 Subject-Specific Teachers in Upper Levels.
 Unlike programs which require one adult mentor to act as a resource in all subjects for high school students, a CSS provides students with teachers who are devoted to one core subject area.
 This allows our teachers to specialize in the core area for which they have in-depth passion and knowledge.

 - Our school year is 35 weeks, from the third week of August to the third week of May.
 We have a one-week Thanksgiving Break, a three-week Christmas Break, and a one-week Spring Break.

 - Our school day is 8:45am to 3:15pm (3pm for Grammar School).
 Our day begins with Morning Chapel.

-- A student in middle or high school grades is considered full-time if s/he is enrolled in either four core courses, or three and one Study Hall.
+- A student in middle or high school is considered full-time if s/he is enrolled in either four core courses, or three and one Study Hall.
 While we do permit enrollment in two or three courses only, full-time students receive priority in enrollment.
 If a class has openings, part-time students may enroll.
 If a class is full, a waiting list is created.
 If six students are on the waiting list, a second section for that class is offered if space permits.

 - Students may also enroll in classes from different grade levels, if the schedule is feasible, the class has room, and the course content is appropriate for the student’s abilities.